3p10/Database-Systems-Project/README.md

 # Database-Systems-Project
-This is a repository of the final project of Basics of Database Systems held in LUT University, Finland.
+My project work on course Basics of Database Systems, completed in LUT University in spring 2024.
+The project contains a Python interface connected to a SQL database.
+More detailed description can be read from the project report PDF.